moogus/dishwashers/README.md

 ```sh
 yarn test
 ```
-This starts the project on http://localhost:3000/ please not the api calls have been proxied to work locally to avoid [cors issues](https://www.npmjs.com/package/local-cors-proxy).
+This starts the project on http://localhost:3000/ api calls have been proxied to work locally to avoid [cors issues](https://www.npmjs.com/package/local-cors-proxy).

 ## Technologies used:
 * [react](https://github.com/facebook/react)